Skip to main content

 Nationwide Success

-Farm Injury Lawsuits
+Farm Injury Lawyers

 Farm workers across the country are at a very high risk for occupational farm work injuries, many of them fatal.
 The National Institute for Occupational Safety and Health (NIOSH) ranks agriculture among the most hazardous employable industries.
+The fatality rate for agricultural workers is around seven times higher than the rate for all workers in private industry.

 Many of these accidents are preventable, and each year farm equipment accidents generate millions in settlements and verdicts for victims.
 Most commonly, the cause of injury is human error though product liability issues cannot be discounted.